Generated at: 2026-06-15 04:48:15

 Benefits and Effects of SFA Implementation from a Sales Representative's Perspective

 SFA implementation also offers many advantages for frontline sales members.
-Through the SFA, they can learn successful behavioral patterns and improve their own success rates.
+Through an SFA, they can learn successful behavioral patterns and improve their own success rates.
 New hires and those joining from different industries can self-determine their next steps and achieve results quickly.

 Additionally, information entered into the SFA can be received as appropriate guidance and advice from supervisors, allowing for mutual learning and growth.
-At the same time, the SFA's alert functions and information visualization prevent mistakes and oversights, making it easier to address customers who have not been visited for a long time or unprocessed tasks.
+At the same time, the SFA's alert function and information visualization prevent mistakes and oversights, making it easier to address customers who have not been visited for a long time or unprocessed tasks.
 The burden of reporting is also significantly reduced, allowing for more effective use of time.

 The following are the representative benefits of SFA implementation for frontline sales representatives: